astropy/astropy/docs/coordinates/index.rst

 Coordinates can easily be converted to strings using the :meth:`~astropy.coordinates.Angle.to_string` method::

-TODO: update to show formatting with SkyCoordinate
+.. todo:: update to show formatting with SkyCoordinate

 To convert to some other coordinate system, the easiest method is to use attribute-style access with short names for the built-in systems, but